silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

   know to install dev-master, and installing 3.3.0 will install from 3.x-dev.
   If installing pre-release versions for stabilisation, it will use the correct temporary release branch.
-* `release:plan` The release plan will be auto-generated, and presented on the screen for the user to modify or confirm.
-At this stage you can also modify the branching behaviour to be performed in the next step.
-* `release:branch` This will branch all released modules to the correct branch, if necessary.
-  E.g. branching 3.7 from 3 branch in order to create the new minor version.
+* `release:plan` The release planning will take place, this reads the various dependencies of the recipe being released and determines what new versions of those dependencies need to be tagged to create the final release.
+The conclusion of the planning step is output to the screen and requires user confirmation.
+* `release:branch` If release:create installed from a non-rc branch, it will create the new temporary release branch (via `--branch-auto`).
+You can also customise this branch with `--branch=<branchname>`, but it's best to use the standard.
 * `release:translate` All upstream transifex strings will be pulled into the local master strings, and then the [i18nTextCollector](api:SilverStripe\i18n\TextCollection\i18nTextCollector) task will be invoked and will merge these strings together, before pushing all